 •Facilitate, implement, and evaluating vocational rehabilitation models to meet the unique needs of individuals with disabilities seeking employment across the country.

-•Assist vocational and community rehabilitation programs across the country in implementation and evaluation of evidence based practices by providing training and technical assistance to build the capacity and confidence of those who support individuals with disabilities.
+•Assist vocational and community rehabilitation programs across the country in the implementation and evaluation of evidence-based practices by providing training and technical assistance to build the capacity and confidence of those who support individuals with disabilities.

 •Develop and publish training materials to include training slide decks, fact sheets, guides, infographics, case studies, plain language summaries, journal articles, handbooks, and toolkits.